Milo (drink): Asia

-Milo is also served locally in kopitiams and mamak stalls in versions such as "Milo Dinosaur" (a cup of Milo with an extra spoonful of undissolved Milo powder added on top of it), "Milo Godzilla" (a cup of Milo with ice cream and/or topped with whipped cream) "Neslo" (combined with Nescafé powdered coffee) and "Milo Mangkuk" (Iced Milo that is served with shaved ice inside a plastic bowl).
+In Malaysia, Milo is also served locally in kopitiams and mamak stalls in versions such as "Milo Dinosaur" (a cup of Milo with an extra heaped spoonfuls worth of undissolved Milo powder added on top of it), "Milo Godzilla" (a cup of Milo with ice cream and/or topped with whipped cream), "Neslo" (combined with Nescafé powdered coffee), and "Milo Mangkuk" (Iced Milo that is served with shaved ice inside a plastic bowl).
 The Milo powder is also usually used in the making of Batik cake.
 In Hong Kong, Milo is served in Cha chaan teng.

 In Malaysia, Milo is also sometimes sprinkled on ice cream or breakfast cereals, or mixed with milk into a paste and spread on bread.
 Milo can be used as an ingredient in roti canai, where it is usually called "roti Milo".